Avidev1234/react-learn/src/source.md

 This means:
 `state Management:` The value of the input field is controlled by React state.

-`Events Handlers:`Changes to the input field.
+`Events Handlers:`Changes to the input field are handled by React event handlers.

 `state Updates`:when the user interacts with the form input , React state is updated through event handlers and the input value reflects the current state value.